GoloByte/BookService/README.md

     - @OneToMany
     - @ManyToOne
     - @ManyToMany
+    - cascade saving of structure with child and relation within objects
+    - LAZY loading fetch strategy
   - @Query using row lock and skip locked for concurrency pattern implementation

 - integration test